piccoloaiutante/build/ansible/README.md

     *Note*: this is strongly advised to use in conjunction with `--limit`, such as `--limit="test-*"`.

+  - **update-ssh-keys.yml**: Updates (and verifies) {,pub}keys both locally
+    and remote.
+This is useful if you want to cycle keys.
+This should be used sparingly and in 99% of your cases together with `--limit`.

   - **validate-hostname.yml**: Validates hostnames.
 Use this if you want to make sure the hostname you're adding is ok.